JeffZimmerman/Election_Analysis/README.md

 Python module on election results

 ## Overview
 This was a Python module on election results dealing with three counties in Colorado, featuring three candidates.
-The task is to identify the total votes, votes per county, county with largest voter turnout, number and percentage of votes per candidate, and results for the winning candidate.
+The task was to identify the total votes, votes per county, county with largest voter turnout, number and percentage of votes per candidate, and results for the winning candidate.

 ## Results
 - Total votes are measured by the total overall votes.